kerisavoca/kerisavoca/README.md

 ### Hi 👋

-I'm an engineering manager in the infrastructure / DevOps space.
-I enjoy working on internal development platforms.
-My philosophy is that platform teams are product teams with internal users.
+I'm an engineering manager in the infrastructure / DevOps space, working on internal development platforms.
+My philosophy is that platform teams are product teams, but with internal users.

-Outside of work, I enjoy solving complex problems and building delightful user interfaces.
+Outside of work (where I fight a bunch of fires), I enjoy building web applications.
+Creating delightful user experiences is refreshing.

 ### Tools & technologies